cilium/cilium/Documentation/gettingstarted/kubeproxy-free.rst

   relying on kube-proxy to complement the remaining Kubernetes service handling.
 The Cilium agent will emit an info message into its log in such case.
 For example, if the kernel does not support :ref:`host-services`, then the ClusterIP translation for the node's host-namespace is done through kube-proxy's iptables rules.
+Also, the Cilium agent will set ``nodePort.bindProtection`` to ``false`` in this mode in order to defer to kube-proxy for performing the bind-protection of the host namespace.
+  This is done to avoid having kube-proxy throw (harmless) warnings to its log stating that it could not perform bind calls.
+In the ``strict`` mode this bind protection is performed by Cilium in a more efficient manner with the help of eBPF instead of allocating and binding actual sockets.

 - ``kubeProxyReplacement=partial``: Similarly to ``probe``, this option is intended for a hybrid setup, that is, kube-proxy is running in the Kubernetes cluster